se-edu/addressbook-level4/docs/DeveloperGuide.md

 >Note how the `Model` simply raises a `ToDoChangedEvent` when the To-Do data are changed, instead of asking the `Storage` to save the updates to the hard disk.

-The diagram below shows how the `EventsCenter` reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time. <br>
+The diagram below will show you how the `EventsCenter` reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time. <br>
 <img src="images\SDforDeletePersonEventHandling.png" width="800">